 The buzz on social media made Dani realize she had something special.
 So she took to the city streets, hand delivering each jararound Manhattan herself.
 Dressed in a cute outfit and hat, of course.
 Once just a fun idea turned into a full-fledged business.

 Today, it’s love at first bite as Jars by Dani continues to capture the hearts of fans in NYC and nationwide.
 Even A-Listers like Diane Von Furstenberg, Kenneth Cole and Teen Vogue have made Jars by Dani a must at their fashion events.
 We invite you to grab a jarand surprise your party guests with something different and delicious! #GetJarred

 The young entrepreneur first posted photos of her colorful creations on Instagram—where they quickly went viral.
 Since she officially launched her business, her jars have been the signature desserts for fashionable parties, including for such clients as Diane von Furstenberg.
 Guests can also create their own jars at such events as weddings, birthday parties, bat mitzvahs and more.
 For Beckerman, every day is an occasion to “jarty.”

-Kaya is an established NYC street vendor specializing in Taiwanese snacks, and the signature Taiwanese-style burger “gua bao” – a white, fluffy steamed bun served with a variety of meat options.
-Kaya was honored as a finalist for Rookie of the Year at the 2015 Vendy Awards.
+Bao by Kaya is an established NYC street vendor specializing in Taiwanese snacks, and the signature Taiwanese-style burger “gua bao” – a white, fluffy steamed bun served with a variety of meat options.
+Bao by Kaya was honored as a finalist for Rookie of the Year at the 2015 Vendy Awards.